tanminivan/notam-capstone/README.md

 to be expired/unexpired to see how it affects your ranking.
 There is no need to consider past NOTAMs.

-## Important NOTAMs to test
+## NOTAMs worth testing

 Insert these into your testing data to see how they rank!
+I'll be updating this list as I find more, so watch this space.

 ```
 !RNO 01/242 N86 RWY 17/35 CLSD 2301311809-PERM